 Cheap Trips: Morocco

 Fes, Marrakesh, the Sahara Desert … the reasons to go to Morocco are unique.
 Tourists have visited in large numbers for a long time.
 Canadians can also go for less: a Canadian dollar is stronger here.
-The beaches of Rabat and the medina of Tangier are excellent reasons to travel to Africa.
+Going to Morocco on a budget brings one closer to the beaches of Rabat and the medina of Tangier.
 Smoking a shisha and drinking a mint tea in Casablanca also has a certain charm!